jEnbuska/none-dux/README.md

 ## Type checking

-### Type checking is only menth for development and does not work on old browsers
+### Type checking is only intended for development and does not work on old browsers
-#### It provides console errors when something breaks spesifications.
+#### It provides console errors when something breaks specifications.
 ##### 1. Adding shape validator as middleware
 ```
 import nonedux, { shape } from 'none-dux